marb61a/Course-Notes/Misc/SEO/SEO Manager.md

     - It's not just links but these mentions will encourage visitors to a site
     - These links and visitors will help build a larger following with communities that would enjoy your content
     - Identifying Unlinked Brand Mentions
-      - It is very easy to find information including content about asite without linking to it
+      - It is very easy to find information including content about a site without linking to it
       - Start by putting together a list of any unique products, services and brand representatives for your business
       - There are some tools that will supplement any manual research
         - BuzzSumo for example allows users to track popular content which has been published on the web